S/PDIF: Protocol specifications

 S/PDIF is used to transmit digital signals in a number of formats, the most common being the 48 kHz sample rate format (used in Digital Audio Tape and DVDs) and the 44.1 kHz format, used in CD audio.
 In order to support both sample rates, as well as others that might be needed, the format has no defined bit rate.
 Instead, the data is sent using biphase mark code, which has either one or two transitions for every bit, allowing the original word clock to be extracted from the signal itself.

+IEC 60958-3 defines the consumer interface primarily for stereophonic programmes with up to 20 bits per sample; use of the auxiliary sample bits permits an extension to 24 bits per sample.
+Its Mode 0 channel-status format includes a 192 kHz sampling-frequency indication.
+Thus, a single consumer-interface link can carry two-channel 24-bit/192 kHz linear PCM where both endpoints and the physical link support that mode.

+Although later channel-status extensions assign values above 192 kHz, the standard states that sampling frequencies above 192 kHz are not actual audio sampling frequencies; they indicate frame rates for high-bit-rate transmission using the IEC 60958 protocol.

 S/PDIF protocol differs from AES3 only in the channel status bits; see AES3 for the high-level view.
 Both protocols group 192 samples into an audio block, and transmit one channel status bit per sample, providing one 192-bit channel status word per channel per audio block.
 For S/PDIF, the 192-bit status word is identical between the two channels and is divided into 12 words of 16 bits each, with the first 16 bits being a control code.